When requiring data (eg. request bodies, function parameters)

 doSomethingWithFoo({name: "foo", value: 1}); // Code passed a now disallowed number value in

-When returning data (eg. reponse bodies, function return values)
+When returning data (eg. response bodies, function return values)

 Add additional optional or mandatory properties